 The track category is the heading under which your abstract will be reviewed and later published in the conference printed matters if accepted.
 During the submission process, you will be asked to select one track category for your abstract.

-Nursing is defined as the noble profession of protecting, promoting, optimizing the health, preventing illness and injury, facilitating healing, alleviate suffering through the diagnosis and treatment of human response.
-Another important component of nursing care is the scope of patient education and coaching.
-Nurses take care of patients, render clinical practice and work in groups forming the private health care team to assist patients in learning how to manage their own health.
-Their activities include addressing topics as healthy lifestyle choices, coping with a diagnosis, or understanding warning signs and symptoms of emerging problems with emotional intelligence.
-The role of the each and every nurse varies depending on the work environmental setting and the type of patients.
+Nursing is outlined as the noble profession of protective, promoting, optimizing the health, preventing health problem and injury, facilitating healing, alleviate suffering through the designation and treatment of human response.
+Another vital part of medical care is that the scope of patient education and training.
+Nurses watch out of patients, render clinical application and add teams forming the personal healthcare team to help patients in learning a way to manage their own health.
+Their activities embrace addressing topics as healthy mode selections, handling a designation, or understanding warning signs and symptoms of rising issues with emotional intelligence.
+The role of each and every nurse varies relying on the work environment setting and therefore on the variety of patients.

 - Track 1-1Introduction to Nursing

 Nursing is service to individual, families and to the society.
 It is based upon arts and science which molds the attitude, intellectual competence, critical thinking ability and evidence-based teaching skills of the individual nurse, to help people to meet their health needs in medical direction.
 Nursing in a social institution is, when an organized group of people works together towards a common goal directly concerned with the welfare of the people.

 - Track 2-2Educating a Patient

 - Track 2-4Trends in Nursing Education